levsero/test_embed/doc/zesettings.md

 ### Help Center settings

-The widget's `helpCenter` object, which represents the Help Center element, has the following settings:
+The widget's `helpCenter` object, which represents the Help Center component, has the following settings:

 * [chatButton](#chatbutton)
 * [filter](#filter)